 Settlement configuration

-• When settlements are generated
+• When settlements are generated according to the Settlement schedule

-• Which Settlement Account aggregates financial transactions
+• Which Settlement Account aggregates payment transaction events and funds

 • Refunds